 IBEW Local 569, our San Diego Electrical Training Center and the San Diego Chapter of the National Electrical Contractors Association have teamed up with the San Diego Unified School District to launch the Renewable Energy Leadership Institute.
 A “new twist” on wood shop, this program allows high school students to attend classes at our IBEW 569 training center to learn about electricity, renewable energy and science principles hands-on in the classroom and the lab.
 Many of these students will attend college, while others will enter our IBEW 569 apprenticeship program.
 No matter which path they choose, these enthusiastic young students are on track to become the next generation of clean energy professionals.
-For more information, please contact Patrick Knighton.
+For more information, please contact Kevin Johnson.

 IBEW Local 569 Community Partnerships

 Our Local is committed to working with other diverse community, civic and environmental partners to grow a vibrant labor movement in San Diego, to improve working conditions and quality of life for all San Diego and Imperial County residents and to promote a cleaner, healthier environment.